 The focus in the one-week session is primarily on understanding and engaging in conversations in fun and captivating ways.
 You will participate in cultural experiences and activities and projects such as artwork and cooking.
 While you may spend some time reading and writing in your Village language, the primary goal is to develop confidence in speaking the language you’re learning.

 Yes, we encourage you to try another language for an additional week, or continue in the same language!
 Typically, the activities offered in a Virtual Village vary from week to week.
 For specific questions, please contact the Village program directly or submit a request for information.

 Your virtual one-week session counselors will be a mix of classroom teachers, native speakers and college students or recent graduates with significant experience abroad.
 Many counselors were also villagers for many years.

-The cost is $3,860 for either the summer or academic-year program, as both options encompass a total of 180 hours of instruction.
+Please refer to the respective language’s high school credit program pages for either the summer or Fall-Spring program, as both options encompass a total of 180 hours of instruction.
 This is the equivalent number of hours of our residential credit session.
 Tuition covers immersion instruction for all levels of language proficiency and is delivered by highly qualified and credentialed credit teachers and staff.
 The same average teacher-to-student ratio of 1:6 will be used to form credit class cohorts.

 Yes, just like our residential credit program and our 24-week, academic-year credit program, the virtual credit program is accredited by Cognia, so you can earn a full year’s worth of credit in an intensive month (180 hours) of virtual instruction that is highly interactive and fun!
 This is the same “hour” requirement as our residential programs at the Language Villages in northern Minnesota.
 For French, German, Italian, Norwegian and Spanish, there are semester credit options.
 Semester course students are in language-level classes with the year-long students and receive their transcripts for a half of year high school credit at the end of each semester.